redis/redis-doc/topics/benchmarks.md

 important to evaluate the functional and technical differences, and take them in account.

-+ Redis is a server: all commands involve network or IPC roundtrips.
++ Redis is a server: all commands involve network or IPC round trips.
 It is meaningless to compare it to embedded data stores such as SQLite, Berkeley DB, Tokyo/Kyoto Cabinet, etc ... because the cost of most operations is primarily in network/protocol management.